 Coping in a World of Uncertainty

 In this book, Nassim Nicholas Taleb uses numerous examples and research studies to explain the Black Swan phenomenon and the fallacy of human predictions.
-Besides the key ideas captured in our summary, the book also includes detailed comparisons between Mediocristan and Extremistan environments, with several additional chapters to discuss the technicalities of concepts such as bell-curves, deviations, inequalities, randomness, fractality etc. Do get a copy of the book for the full details, get The Black Swan book summary bundle for a detailed overview, or check out www.fooledbyrandomness.com.[To learn more about ethics and asymmetry in an uncertain world, do check out our Skin in the Game summary!]
+Besides the key ideas captured in our summary, the book also includes detailed comparisons between Mediocristan and Extremistan environments, with several additional chapters to discuss the technicalities of concepts such as bell-curves, deviations, inequalities, randomness, fractality etc. You can purchase the book here for the full details, or check out www.fooledbyrandomness.com.[To learn more about ethics and asymmetry in an uncertain world, do check out our Skin in the Game summary!]